Awareness offers choice;

 Over time, we learn to affirm our own truth.
 This, however, does not tell us what ‘to do’ about our perceptions.
 What we ‘do’ about what we hear is a function of our soul-purpose, individual circumstances, inner guidance, and of our love.
 For love guarantees more than any other feeling that how we respond to words used by others will be understanding rather than accusatory, compassionate rather than blaming.
 This does not mean that we allow ourselves to be deceived or to let go of our intuitive perceptions.
 We can continue to be discerning and steadfast in relation to the truth that we feel, and at the same time extend love to the soul within, rather than to the words that feel false or misleading.
 In some instances we remain silent.
 In others, we are guided from within to participate in a more active way in a healing relationship with individuals, with groups, or with the world as a whole.

 Each of us is gifted with the ability to perceive truth.
 When we become clear enough, when we listen deeply enough, when we attune to the energy that is present within all of life, then words convey to us a deeper understanding of who we are with and how life is being conducted.
 This is a task for those who seek to serve life.
 It is the responsibility to discern the highest motives that operate in any situation - motives linked with love for all, to reject lower motives, and to follow the higher to the best of our ability.
-This is the path of light and it is open to all beings as a property of their soul.
+This is the path of light and it is open to all beings as a property of the soul within.
 It is up to each one to determine how to travel on this path, this path that is also the journey Home.

 Article Section - Purification